 Patrick Grant is a retired partner.
-For over 35 years, Mr. Grant counseled numerous commercial and noncommercial telecommunications companies, government entities, and other clients in a wide range of areas, including transactions, legislation, litigation, and administrative proceedings.
+For over 40 years, Mr. Grant counseled numerous commercial and noncommercial telecommunications companies, government entities, entrepreneurs, and other clients in a wide range of areas, including transactions, legislation, litigation, and administrative proceedings.
 He also assisted in the development of new technologies, including the first domestic satellite interconnection system, the Closed Captioning Service, and cellular telephone systems, and in the franchising and regulation of cable television systems.

 Most recently, Mr. Grant's practice focused on regulatory counseling and assisting in securing regulatory approval for large telecommunications transactions before the US Federal Communications Commission (FCC).